Travel guide

 When should I activate the eSIM for Uruguay?

 You can install it on your phone before leaving home.
-Most PuraSim eSIMs for Uruguay can be set up days in advance and activated automatically upon arrival at the destination, or manually when you want to start using it.
+Most PuraSim eSIMs for Uruguay can be set up days in advance and activated automatically upon arrival at your destination, or manually when you want to start using it.

 Is my phone compatible with the eSIM for Uruguay?

-Most smartphones manufactured from 2018-2019 are compatible: iPhone XS onwards, Samsung Galaxy S20 onwards, Google Pixel 3 onwards, and many more.
+Most smartphones manufactured since 2018-2019 are compatible: iPhone XS and later, Samsung Galaxy S20 and later, Google Pixel 3 and later, and many more.
 Check in Settings → General → About that your device lists 'eSIM' among its options.

 Can I keep my usual phone number while using the eSIM in Uruguay?

 Yes.
 The eSIM works in a separate slot from your physical SIM.
 You can configure your local SIM for calls and the PuraSim eSIM for data.
-You will still receive calls and SMS on your usual number.
+You will continue to receive calls and SMS on your usual number.

 What happens if I run out of data in Uruguay?

 You won't suddenly lose coverage.
-You can purchase a data top-up directly from the PuraSim app or customer panel.
-The top-up is applied in minutes, and you don't need to change plans or buy a new eSIM.
+You can buy a data top-up directly from the PuraSim app or the customer panel.
+The top-up is applied within minutes, and you don't need to change your plan or buy a new eSIM.

 Does the PuraSim eSIM work throughout Uruguay?